 Before joining the Princeton faculty, Professor Wailoo taught in History and in Social Medicine (in the Medical School at UNC Chapel Hill), and at Rutgers University where he was Martin Luther King Jr. Professor of History and jointly affiliated with the History department and the Institute for Health, Health Care Policy, and Aging Research.
 He holds a Ph.D. in the History and Sociology of Science from the University of Pennsylvania, and a Bachelors Degree in Chemical Engineering from Yale University.

-In 2007 he was elected to the Institute of Medicine (now the National Academy of Medicine), and is the recipient of numerous other academic honors.
+In 2007 he was elected to the National Academy of Medicine, and he is the recipient of numerous other academic honors.